-Auditing a course means a student can take classes but is not graded or awarded credit for the course.
-Academic exploration and self-enrichment are reasons to audit a course.
+Auditing a course means a student can enroll in a course(s) but is not graded or awarded credit for the course(s) Academic exploration and self-enrichment are reasons to audit a course.
 In order to audit a course, a student must meet the admission requirements and make payment of tuition and fees for the course.
 Students auditing a course are subject to the same regulations as regular students but do not take examinations.
 A student may change from credit status to audit status until mid-term of each semester.
 Students may audit a course after completing it for credit, or they may take a course for credit after previously auditing it.